Gressling/hu-reactor/DPKH/Readme.txt

 For the Arrhenius experiment you can bake Natron (Natriumhydrogencarbonat, PH = 8.5), spread out on a baking sheet, on 200 celsius for 30 minutes.
 This will result in Soda (Natriumcarbonat, PH = 11,5).

 On driver error on Windows 11, use CH341SER.exe to reset your driver to a 2019 version.
 Check the current version using the device manager.

+Set the Lab PSU to 12V, 6A.
+If there are Arduino IDE upload connection problems try writing to the NodeMCU while PSU off.